-Although every appropriation requires specification of the source of funds, the numbers sections of appropriations bills do not list specific fund sources.
-Bills list funding at the appropriation level only as "General Funds" and "Other Funds."
+Although every appropriation requires specification of the source of funds, the numbers sections of appropriation bills do not list specific fund sources.
+Bills list funding at the appropriation level only as "general funds" and "Other Funds."
 Allocation Detail reports generated by the Legislative Finance Division (LFD) must be used to determine individual fund sources used in an appropriation's allocations.